-NCQA creates a sample file for each MA contract that includes both Baseline and Follow-Up members.
-Codes indicate whether sampled members are included in the Baseline Survey, in the Follow-Up Survey, or in both.
+NCQA's subcontractor, RTI International, creates a sample file for each MA contract that includes both Baseline and Follow-Up members.
+Codes indicate whether sampled members are included in the Baseline Survey, in the Follow-Up Survey, or in both surveys.
 Other codes indicate Follow-Up members who completed a Spanish or Chinese questionnaire at Baseline and those whose Baseline Survey was completed by a proxy.
-Survey vendors use these codes to ensure each member receives the appropriate materials during survey administration (a Spanish-speaking member receives Spanish versions of the mail materials).
+Survey vendors use these codes to ensure each member receives the appropriate materials during survey administration (e.g., a Spanish-speaking member receives Spanish versions of the mail materials).